mahaabdulla/SOLID_PRINCEBLES/README.md

 We created a `PaymentMethod` interface that can be extended for different payment types without modifying the core code.

 ### ✅ Example 3: LSP
+Classes like `CreditCardPayment` and `PaypalPayment` inherit from `PaymentMethod` and can be used interchangeably.
+### ✅ Example 4: ISP
+We split large interfaces into smaller, more specific ones tailored to particular use cases.

+### ✅ Example 5: DIP
+We use `abstract class` or `interface` to reduce coupling between classes and rely on abstractions.